Impetigo—Child Care and Schools

 What are the signs or symptoms?

-Small, red pimples or fluid-filled blisters (pustules) with crusted yellow scabs found most often on the face or on abraded areas anywhere on the body
+Small, red or dark pimples or fluid-filled blisters (pustules) with crusted yellow scabs found most often on the face or on abraded areas anywhere on the body

 What are the incubation and contagious periods?